Intimate Portraits: Unit 7

 The assignment brief was to enable an individual to create their own portrait, resulting in three pix, one in their chosen environment, one closer and one close-up.

-I am working with London’s parkour community for my project this term, working title ‘parkour portraits from London’s streets’.
-The overall project will obviously focus on several individuals but we were asked for this initial assignment to work with one person.
 My subject was Arthur, a young man who is passionate about parkour.
 For the photographs, he wanted them to illustrate the skill, fun and beauty of movement, which in parkour is intimately related to the environment, as well as the grounded integrity of the community, if ‘grounded’ is an appropriate word in this context!

 The first shot shows a classic moment of movement in parkour, a leap caught mid-air between walls, being filmed while it happens by another member of the community.